arpitmalik/Neighborhood-Map/README.md

 # Udacity - Neighborhood Map Project

 ## Setup
-Clone this repository and open index.html in your browser, make sure you have an active internet connection.<br>
+Clone this repository, open index.html in your browser, make sure you have an active internet connection.<br>
 This website is live at https://arpitmalik.github.io/Neighborhood-Map/

 ## Libraries, frameworks and APIs used